makersacademy/money_tracker_tech_test/README.md

 ## Installation
 Clone this repo.
 In the command line type `node`.
+You can copy the comands from index.js and paste them in the REPL.
 To run tests type `jasmine` in the command line.

 ## Specification